Howard Britz, bassist and composer

 Howard Britz - other music work & styles

 He incorporates the piano into his work, regularly playing on both instruments including playing Gospel piano for Rockland (The Rock) Baptist Church.
-He also plays bass guitar and sings with Dave Clive's N'awlins Funk Band that performs around the NY region.
+He also can be regularly seen playing with Empire Beats, a 7 piece Soul, R&B band where he plays keys and organ.